Banned From Election, Putin Foe Navalny Pursues Politics By Other Means

 The 41-year-old lawyer, who once tried to foment shareholder revolts at giant state-run companies, has in less than a decade risen to the forefront of Russia's opposition — and provokes such an allergic reaction with President Vladimir Putin that he won't utter Navalny's name in public.
 Yet after spending a year crisscrossing the country in a quixotic bid to unseat Putin, Navalny was denied registration as a candidate in the March 18 presidential election.

-Now Navalny is calling for an election boycott to protest what he calls a predetermined vote, pitting Putin against seven preapproved candidates who have no intention of winning.
+Now Navalny is calling for an election boycott to protest what he calls a predetermined election, in which Putin is pitted against seven pre-approved candidates who have no intention of winning.

-'The basis of Putin's regime'
+"The basis of Putin's regime"

 His experience as a lawyer in Russia's courts steered him toward politics, Navalny said, because he realized the only way to guarantee an independent judiciary is by overhauling the country's entire political system.